Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 • carton marking accuracy and carton-level verification

-This is where quality control clothing directly protects logistics and commercial execution, not just product aesthetics.
+This is where quality control clothing manufacturing protects logistics execution, not just product aesthetics.

 Labels, polybag packaging and export carton markings for custom golf apparel orders from Qiandao